reald/anytone-flash-tools/at878uv_memory.md

 57 | 024c2600 | 10 | 01e00000 00000000 00000000 00000000 | 65 06 || .à.. .... .... .... || .à.............. ||
                      ????
 ```
 Start at 0x024c2400.
 32 bytes per entry, 24 entries max, one after another.
 Last entry therefore ends at 0x024c25ff.

 Empty entries will not be written.

-End information at 0x024c2600 still unclear.
+TBC: End information at 0x024c2600 still unclear.

 ## even more DTMF ??
 ```